 As our clientele is recognised as vulnerable – across our organisation we have taken vital steps and precautions including the following (October 2021 update):

 - All staff have completed COVID-19 Infection control training through Department of Health, and each location has been recognised as a COVID-SAFE location

 - Branches remain close to general public, and branches capped with max of 8 people inside at any one time

 - Social distancing adhered to inside branches

-- Group & Centre-based social support programs cancelled.
-Introduction of individual social support programs including Hav a Chat launched to combat social isolation.
+- Centre-based social support program cancelled.
+Small Groups and Individual social support programs including Hav a Chat running to combat social isolation.